giobel/ReviTab/README.md

 Add one ore more voids to a beam face providing the distance(s) from the beam start, mid or end point and its size.

 ## Void By Line
-Place a void by face at the intersection between a 2d line and a beam.
+Place a void by face at the intersection between a 2d line (on plan) and a beam.
+The opening will acquire distance and size from the line style name.

+## Place Tags
+Modeless window that calculates the distance from the origin to the beam centerpoint and saves it as Mark.
+The user can accept or refuse the changes.

+## Move beam end
+Move a beam or multiple beams end point to another element location curve closest point.

+## Command Line
+Call methods directly:
+keywords:
+* select
++ create
+- delete
+examples:
+\*Structural Framing -> select all structural framing in the active view